Overview

 GET /api/refunds/:id

 Refund objects allow you to refund a payment that has previously been created but not yet refunded.
-Funds will be refunded to the Crypto.com App user who paid.
+Funds will be paid from the merchant account balance.

 {